Skip to main content

 Arrays and Objects in ES2015

-When working with JavaScript the two most utilised data structures are arrays and objects.
-(Remember, in JavaScript nearly everything is an object)
+The two most-used data structures in JavaScript are arrays and objects.
+(Remember, in JavaScript nearly everything is an object.)

-Let's first discuss how ES2015 has changed how we can work with objects – starting by one of the most interesting additions: the destructuring assignment.
+Let’s start with how ES2015 changed the way we work with objects, beginning with one of the most useful additions: the destructuring assignment.

 Destructuring Assignment